 While anti-dilution provisions protect investors, the pay-to-play provision seeks to protect the company by requiring that investors must continue to invest in the company over time to hold onto their preferred stock.

 Generally, an involved and committed investor will request a seat on a company’s Board of Directors.
-It’s important to lay out the terms and conditions of this appointment so that neither party feels that they have been given too much or too little power.
+It’s important to lay out the terms and conditions of this appointment.
+This is also why it is so important to do your investor due diligence and work with people who will support you.

 Prioritize the Non-Negotiables of Your Term Sheet